Shawn Chesek '19

 I’ve realized that health care with a focus in diabetes is the perfect route.
 Thanks to Stockton, I have worked with many diabetic students and patients.
 The connection I share with other diabetics is something I cannot put into words.
 If I can pursue a career that provides the ability to help fellow diabetics, I see myself being truly satisfied long into the future.

 Stockton offers a wide variety of student organizations to join, all of which provide a rich experience for those who get involved.
 I am former president of the Stockton Photography Club and current president of the Public Health Society.
-In addition, I have been a mentor in the T.A.L.O.N.S. program for the past three years, which has led me to aid in the development of the TRANSFERmation orientation program for new transfer students.
+In addition, I have been a mentor in the T.A.L.O.N.S. program for the past three years.
 My hobbies outside of campus life include photography and playing piano.